Writing to Your Donor’s Family

 Share general information:

-- Your family situation, such as marital status, children or grandchildren (please do not include last names)
+- Your family situation, such as marital status, children or grandchildren.

 - If sharing your faith, please consider that the family may have different spiritual beliefs.